PyWAsP tutorial 4 PyWAsP - PyWake integration

 xarray note Use the .values object attribute to access the underlying numpy array

-Beyond the wind speed and wind direction distributions, the wind climate contains information about the height of the measurements (height) and the geospatial location (west_east and south_north), which in this case hold the location information in the projected coordinates of the EPSG:3035 projection.
+Beyond the wind speed and wind direction distributions, the wind climate contains information about the height of the measurements (height) and the geospatial location (west_east and south_north), which in this case hold the location information in the projected coordinates of the EPSG:4326 projection (i.e., south_north=latitude and west_east=longitude).
+However, as our terrain and rougness data are in the UTM Zone 29 (EPSG:32629) we will convert and update the mast coordinates.
+Once the coordiantes are converted we will store them in in variables loc_x and loc_y for later use.

 [3]:

-loc_y = bwc['south_north']
+loc_y = bwc.south_north

 The next step is to plot the wind rose and wind speed distributions in the binned wind climate.
 For convinience a plotting function plot_bwc has been implemented in pywasp_tutorial that will do this.